Third-Year Residents — Class of 2027

 I call both Quezon City, Philippines and Walnut Creek, California my hometowns.
 I received a BS in Health Science in 2012 and a Master of Business Administration from Ateneo de Manila University in 2017, and my MD in 2017 from Ateneo School of Medicine and Public Health, Philippines.
 I love the versatility of Family Medicine, where you can help people of all ages and address a diverse range of health needs and conditions.
 I am especially passionate about Quality primary care and inclusive public health and am eager to learn about Community health and geriatrics while in residency.
 I enjoy long drives and hiking, competing in table tennis tournaments, playing video games, reading graphic novels, and catching up with family and friends.
 I would describe myself as: Loyal, Determined, and Hearty.

-First-Year Residents — Class of 2028
+Second-Year Residents — Class of 2028

 I was born and raised in Quezon City, Philippines, and later moved to Glendale, California—though I returned to the Philippines to complete my medical education.
 I earned my undergraduate degree in Computer Science from the University of the Philippines – Diliman in 2014 and my medical degree from Far Eastern University – Nicanor Reyes Medical Foundation in 2018.
 What draws me most to Family Medicine is the chance to build lasting relationships with patients and their families.
 I enjoy the continuity of care and the impact it allows across generations.
 Texarkana has been a refreshing change of pace, and I’ve grown to appreciate the kindness of the people and the unique vibe between its Texas and Arkansas sides.
 Outside of medicine, I love gaming and I’m all about good food and great company.
 My wife, Joy, and I love discovering local eats wherever we travel and watching food vlogs.
 Three words that describe me: Chill, Patient, and Uplifting.